djchristiandf/gedsistemas/README.md

-## Next.js App Router Course - Starter
+# Next.js App Router Course - Starter

+## Inclusao de autenticao e gestao de sistemas usuario pode acessar

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.